fernand0/fernand0.github.io.old/_posts/2019-11-07-anonimizacion-datos-hash.md

 > One way to improve the situation would be to use a key, a random string of bits that you combine with values before hashing.
 An attacker not knowing your secret key value could not do something as simple as what was described above.

-En temas de seguridad y privacidad, siempre hay que ir un poco más allá.
+En temas de seguridad y privacidad siempre hay que ir un poco más allá.